Nadine Dorries formally quits as MP

 The departure of Ms Dorries came after weeks of pressure on her to quit and act on her June 9 pledge to step down with “immediate effect” in protest at not getting a peerage in Boris Johnson’s resignation honours list.

-The Johnson loyalist resigned over the weekend with a scathing attack on Prime Minister Rishi Sunak.
+The Johnson loyalist resigned over the weekend with a scathing attack on Mr Sunak.

+The Prime Minister said on Tuesday that he was “grateful” to Ms Dorries “for her service both as an MP and a minister”.

+“We are looking forward, and delighted to support our fantastic candidate in Mid Beds, Festus Akinbusoye, who is the local candidate, the only local candidate in this election; also the local police and crime commissioner.

 The Mid Bedfordshire poll comes in the wake of two major Government by-election defeats in July, when Labour overturned a 20,000 majority in Selby and Ainsty and the Liberal Democrats flipped a 19,000 blue majority in Somerton and Frome.